NAL NM5

-NM5 or C-NM5 was a multi-role, multi-mission aircraft being jointly developed by National Aerospace Laboratories (NAL) and Mahindra Aerospace.
+NM5 or C-NM5 is an Indian multi-role, multi-mission aircraft being jointly developed by National Aerospace Laboratories (NAL) and Mahindra Aerospace.
 It is a 5-seater civil aircraft and an extension of the Hansa project.
 The NM5 was entirely designed and developed by NAL and Mahindra Aerospace on a 50:50 partnership basis.
 The NM5 can be used as a trainer, for transporting cargo, medical evacuation, tourism, VIP travel and for training pilots.

 General Aviation aircraft programme

 This new 4/5 passenger General Aviation aircraft programme was launched as a part of the 10th FYP network programme.
 Following the successful certification of HANSA-3, NAL proposed the development of a 5-seater general aviation aircraft to be carried out during the 10th Plan.
 However the proposal was approved only in May 2005 and thus spilled over into the 11th Plan.
 Work on preliminary design of the aircraft commenced in October 2006.